 Calculating the p-value

 Statistical programmes and software like R and SPSS exist for automatically calculating p-values.
-Also, several tables for approximating the p-value exist online.
+Moreover, several tables for approximating the probability value exist online.

-The tables depend on the test statistics and freedom degrees of your test to show how frequently you would anticipate seeing a similar test statistic in the presented null hypothesis.
+The tables depend on the test statistics and degrees of freedom of your test to show how frequently you would anticipate seeing a similar test statistic in the presented null hypothesis.

 Note: The probability value calculation usually is contingent on the applied statistical test for hypothesis testing.